songinyong/MobileX/example2/README.md

 sudo pip3 install torch torchvision

+Some workstations may have Jupyter Notebook installed.
+In this case, even if the libraries are installed correctly, the modules may not run properly.

+In this situation, open a command prompt and type jupyter notebook and press Enter to run.

+Once Jupyter Notebook is running, proceed with the exercises within the Jupyter Notebook environment.

+To install packages within Jupyter Notebook, use the following method:

+!pip install ...

+Replace the "..." with the package name you want to install.

+thanks

 ## Execution command

 Change directory to the example2 folder and execute the command "python3 app.py"